I read this from Dan Crow, about how Apple has hit its peak this morning:

 - there is a clear monopoly of allocations by one idea/product/pattern.

-One such UX pattern is the concept of multi-touch smart phones .
+One such UX pattern is the concept of multi-touch smart phones * We shall ignore the differences in implementation for now, and just look at the higher level idea of having a multi-touch surface .
 In the definition above, do note that we use a clear monopoly as a proxy for quality as we assume consumers to be homo economicus.

 Of course this is a theoretical model, akin to spherical cows in vacuum moooving at the speed of light.
 In real life, things aren’t as rosy.
 Consumer preference sets and individual utility curves come into play.
 Perception models of a good too affects the utility curves and preference sets.
 What you end up with is a bunch of noise that makes the signal difficult to isolate.
 As such, ‘the best’ would appear to be subjective (i.e. subject to each consumer’s preference sets and utility curves).

 Signal vs Noise is also a good way to segue into an example of what I mean by the above statement.
 Jason Fried wrote on the Signal vs Noise blog, that Siri has great interaction design.
-While Jason hasn’t labelled it ‘the best’ interaction design of an application he’s seen, asking around my office , everyone clearly thought it was pretty great, and close to ‘the best’ possible interaction design.
+While Jason hasn’t labelled it ‘the best’ interaction design of an application he’s seen, asking around my office * Of course, the best place for an informal survey. /sarcasm , everyone clearly thought it was pretty great, and close to ‘the best’ possible interaction design.

 Do better interaction designs exist?
 Yes.
 This reddit thread indicates that many people would prefer a different interaction design.